Bahrain-SEB-15/react-hoot-front-end/build-a-loading-screen/README.md

 export default Loading
 ```

-The last step is to add our new `Loading` component to `src/components/HootDetails/HootDetails.jsx`.

-Add the following import to the top of `src/components/HootDetails/HootDetails.jsx`:
+The last step is to add our new `Loading` component to the `HootDetails` component.
+Add the following import:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx